Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab2/module1.rst

-Security your AWS instance and the apps behind it
+Securing your AWS instance and the apps behind it
 =================================================

 Welcome to Lab2 of Security in AWS documentation.